Keita Nakajima betting profile: Sony Open in Hawaii - PGA TOUR

 Nakajima's advanced stats and rankings

-- Nakajima has averaged -0.074 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Nakajima posted a Strokes Gained: Off-the-Tee average of -0.074 in his past five tournaments, indicating struggles off the tee.

-- In terms of Strokes Gained: Approach the Green, Nakajima has posted a -0.066 mark in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green in his past five starts, Nakajima recorded a -0.066 mark.

-- Around the green, Nakajima has delivered a -0.059 Strokes Gained: Around-the-Green average in his past five tournaments.

-- On the greens, Nakajima has struggled with a -0.450 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, Nakajima delivered a -0.450 Strokes Gained: Putting mark in his past five tournaments, highlighting putting as an area for improvement.

 All stats in this article are accurate for Nakajima as of the start of the Sony Open in Hawaii.